Lynx Projects

 © PPNEA

 There are numerous threats to the Balkan lynx.
 The animal is facing a lack of sufficiently large and contiguous habitats due to the overuse of forests for firewood and timber production.
-This is also resulting in a shortage of prey, and the situation is being further exacerbated by the mostly illegal hunting of already diminished wildlife populations.
+This is also resulting in a shortage of prey, and the situation is being further exacerbated by the mostly illegal killing of already diminished wildlife populations.
 However, the lynx too is frequently falling victim to poachers looking for rare trophies or who blame the predatory cat for the deaths of domestic animals.
-Only a very small number of local people are aware that the Balkan lynx is on the verge of extinction and is a protected species.

 What EuroNatur and its partners are doing to protect the Balkan lynx and what we have been able to achieve together: